lightning/bolts/02-peer-protocol.md

 After authenticating and initializing a connection ([BOLT #8](08-transport.md) and [BOLT #1](01-messaging.md#the-init-message), respectively), channel establishment may begin.

+There are two pathways for establishing a channel, a legacy version presented here, and a second version ([below](channel-establishment-v2)).
+Which channel establishment protocols are available for use is negotiated in the `init` message.

 This consists of the funding node (funder) sending an `open_channel` message, followed by the responding node (fundee) sending `accept_channel`.
 With the channel parameters locked in, the funder is able to create the funding